mack3d/complaints-system/README.md

-My first application with PHP and MySQL when I learning these languages.
+<b>My first application with PHP and MySQL when I learning these languages.</b>

 The application allows you to register complaints for your company in a very simple way.